 Introduction

-While the overall prevalence of PIED use in Australia appears to be relatively low, one in four recent initiates (26%) to injecting reported PIEDs as the last drug injected (Heard, Iversen, Geddes & Maher, 2018).
+While the overall prevalence of performance and image-enhancing drug (PIED) use in Australia appears to be relatively low, one in four recent initiates (26%) to injecting reported PIEDs as the last drug injected (Heard, Iversen, Geddes & Maher, 2018).
 Hepatitis C prevalence in this group appears to be relatively low compared with people who inject other drugs, but it is believed to be approximately ten times higher than the general population (Aitken, Delalande & Stanton, 2002; Hope et al., 2017).
 As Iverson et al. have noted, this emerging group of people who inject may present a blood-borne virus ‘prevention opportunity not available’ in other groups, particularly in relation to hepatitis C (2013, p.
 207).
 As other research has suggested, hepatitis C health promotion and education is most effective when embedded within the cultural and social contexts of the people it addresses (Fraser, 2004; Winter et al., 2011).
 To date, however, the social contexts and dynamics of PIED injecting, and its association with blood-borne virus transmission, especially hepatitis C, have rarely been the focus of academic attention.

 This article explores how men who inject PIEDs describe their experiences and practices of injecting, with particular attention to blood management and the body.
 Drawing on the work of poststructuralist body theorist Margrit Shildrick (1997, 2002), we argue that important notions of the healthy, pure and proper body inform their injecting practices and perceptions of risk, hygiene and infection control.
 Our argument is based on an analysis of interviews with 60 Australian men who inject PIEDs conducted as part of a project designed to better understand PIED injecting for the purpose of improving health and minimising hepatitis C transmission.
 First, we consider how participants typically described themselves as not at risk of blood-borne virus transmission, although their knowledge of hepatitis C was negligible.
 Bodily ideals of the pure and healthy inform inward-oriented hygienic practices, such as swabbing and attention to environmental dirt prior to injecting.
 Whilst these practices are recommended, our data suggest they are accompanied by relatively cursory approaches to outward-oriented blood management and infection control.
 Second, we argue that conceptions of the body as clean and secure underpin trust between people who inject PIEDs and, in turn, minimal blood-management practices in peer-to-peer injecting.
 This is important because participants reported frequently injecting or being injected by others, with some describing significant levels of blood exposure.
 Lastly, we consider a broader issue in how PIED-injecting men understand their bodies and injecting-related risk: the delineation of ‘monstrous’ other bodies, namely those of people who inject other drugs such as heroin.